 Emerald Ash Borer (EAB) is an invasive insect that is destroying ash trees throughout Indiana.
 EAB was first found in Indiana in 2004 and has since then spread all over the state.
 EAB is most active in the summer and early fall.
 Larvae tunnel under the bark and disrupt the tree’s systems that transport food and water, eventually starving and killing it.
 If you see the beetle or notice trees with signs of damage, contact the DNR here.

 There are insecticides that can treat your ash tree that can be effective.
 If the tree has lost more than 50% of its canopy, insecticides will more than likely be unable to treat the tree.
-A list of insecticides that have been proven to help with the treatment of EAB are located here.

 Even if your ash tree may not show signs of EAB, it could still potentially be in danger.
 Click here to find out if you live in or near an area with EAB infestation.